jbalmonte1/VolvoTestAutomation/README.md

    1. Install Chrome browser
    2. Install node.js
    3. Checkout test automation repository from Github
-   4. Install other dependencies as specified in packages.json
+   4. Create docker image (see [Building Docker Image Using Dockerfile](#building-docker-image-using-dockerfile)) and/or if running locally, install other packages/dependencies as defined in packages.json

 ---